How to Create and Run a Paperless Law Office

-It’s no secret that attorneys love paper.
-It’s also no secret that paper requires extra time to file, store, and search for items — a strong contrast to the ease of use offered by digital documents.
+It’s no secret that law firms love paper.
+It’s also no secret that paper requires extra time to file, store, find, and search through files — a strong contrast to the ease of use offered by digital documents.

 But the benefits of going paperless are even bigger than you think.